Only open at certain times

 Gundulf became Bishop of Rochester, remaining there for thirty years and where he is buried.

 The abbey church at Gloucester built by Abbot Serlo was dedicated by Samson the Bishop of Worcester, Gundulph the Bishop of Rochester and Harvey Bishop of Bangor.

-Construction of Rochester Cathedral's name commenced in 1115 and finished around 1130.
+Construction of Rochester Cathedral's nave commenced in 1115 and was finished in around 1130. ¹

 On the same day that Henry I attended the consecration of Rochester Cathedral, a fire took hold in the city and damaged the newly finished building.

 Only seven years after another serious occurrence, fire again broke out in Rochester and damaged the Cathedral.

 Work on the West front of Rochester Cathedral began in 1150. ¹

 In 1177 or 1179 another fire took hold in the city of Rochester damaging the Cathedral.

 Building work on eastern area of the Cathedral at Rochester began in around 1200 and continued until 1227. ¹